WilloWisp03/WilloWisp03/README.md

 - 🎓 &nbsp; Currently looking for new work.

-- 🌱 &nbsp; Passionate of Game Design, and Software Development.
+- 🌱 &nbsp; Passionate in Game Design, and Software Development.

-- ✍️ &nbsp; Enjoy in my spare time to Write, read and play Video games with friends.
+- ✍️ &nbsp; Enjoy in my spare time writing, reading and playing Video games with friends.

 <h3> Interested in what I have done</h3>
 Check out these two projects: